-As one of the most remote island chains in the world, there can be some confusion over what country do the Galapagos Islands belong to.
+As one of the most remote island chains in the world, there can be some confusion over what country the Galapagos Islands belong to.
 This post will briefly recap the history of the islands and how they were first discovered, before discussing their evolution under the ownership of Ecuador.

 The first known discovery of the Galapagos was made in 1535 by Tomas de Berlanga, a Spanish bishop who happened upon the islands by chance during a difficult sailing voyage between Panama and Peru.
-The bishop was quick to label the islands as barren and inhospitable, being unsuited to crop cultivation and posing particular problems in terms of fresh water supply.
+The bishop was quick to label the islands as barren and inhospitable, being unsuited to crop cultivation and posing particular problems in terms of freshwater supply.
 In fact, one of the only available sources of food seemed to be the numerous giant tortoises that lived there.
-The name “Galapagos” actually comes from the Spanish word for tortoise in honour of the populations that were described by numerous early visitors to the islands.
+The name “Galapagos” actually comes from the Spanish word for the tortoise in honor of the populations that were described by numerous early visitors to the islands.

 During this time the Galapagos were owned by the Spanish Empire.
 However, due to the relative harshness of the environment coupled with their isolation, they were largely neglected by Spain, as well as remaining overlooked by any other major interest as well.